ndipatri/ComposeZeroTo98/README.md

-Speed up your Testing with DaggerMock and Live Kaspresso!
+Speed up your Testing with Live End-To-End Tests!

 by Nick DiPatri
 Comcast Corporation, Philadelphia